marcellinus-witarsah/data-science-job-skill-extraction/README.md

 ## About the Model
 The model is called a named entity recognition (NER) model which is specifically used for tagging named entities (data science related skills) inside texts/ documents.
 ## Evaluation & Results
-For evaluation, we used a simple classification evaluation method comprise of:
+To assess the performance of our Named Entity Recognition (NER) model, we used a straightforward method for classification, which includes the following metrics:

-- Precision: show the percentage of correct annotated skills from all skills annotated by the model
+- **Precision**: This tells us the percentage of correctly identified data science skills out of all the skills identified by our NER model.
+In simple terms, it measures how accurate our model is when it claims to have found a skill.
-- Recall: show the percentage of correct annotated skills from ground truth of annotated skills.
-- F1-Score: aggregation of both Precision and Recall
+- **Recall**: This shows the percentage of correctly identified data science skills out of the total number of skills that were actually present in the text according to our annotated ground truth.
+In simpler terms, it measures how well our model captures all the relevant skills.
+- **F1-Score**: This is a combination of both Precision and Recall.
+It gives us an overall measure of the model's performance by considering both false positives and false negatives.
+It's a balanced way to evaluate how well our model is performing.
+## Report
+The results of our Named Entity Recognition (NER) model are displayed in form of a word cloud and a count plot in horizontal manner which can be accessed through this [Tableau Dashboard](https://public.tableau.com/app/profile/marcellinus.witarsah/viz/DataScienceJobSkillsPlatform/Frontpage).
+## Improvement
+There are 3 things that will be improved from the project:
+* [ ] Perform automatic annotation by creating a dictionary of data science skills and annotated through spacy.
+This will save a lot a time when dealing with larger dataset.
+* [ ] Apply transfer learning in a hope to improve the model performance
+* [ ] Revise the web scraping script.